dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 * Should the client still request the validation e-mail?
 * How about the webhook, should it still be notified?

 These decisions will all have to be made in the client, increasing the complexity of the software running on the client-side.
 Depending on the answers to the questions above, it won't be possible to request all three endpoints in parallel.
-But responding the user only after a three-step sequential API interaction might be too long.
+But responding to the user only after a three-step sequential API interaction might be too long.

 ### Exposes internal business rules

-Some business rules that would ideally be kept private have to be exposed in the client-side for the orchestration to run there.
-This is inherent to running code in the client-side and can't really be solved.
+Some business rules that would ideally be kept private have to be exposed on the client-side for the orchestration to run there.
+This is inherent to running code on the client-side and can't really be solved.

 ## Asynchronous Messaging

 We covered asynchronous messaging more extensively [in another page](/knowledge-base/architectural-patterns/asynchronous-messaging/?utm_source=dashbird-site&utm_medium=article&utm_campaign=knowledge-base&utm_content=architectural-patterns), so we won't go into details about the concept here.

-It is possible to satisfy all thre principles with this architecture: substitution, isolation, zero-waste.
+It is possible to satisfy all three principles with this architecture: substitution, isolation, zero-waste.

-The disdvantages of this approach is when we need more fine-grained control over the workflow logic.
+The disadvantages of this approach are when we need more fine-grained control over the workflow logic.
 The same questions related to handling consistency in the Client-side model also apply here.
 If one step fails, for example, it is very difficult - if not impossible - to control how other steps of the process should behave.

 That doesn't mean this pattern shouldn't be used.
-As a matter of fact, it is perhaps one of the most comonly and successfully used patterns for a serverless composition strategy that is both scalable and maintainable.
+As a matter of fact, it is perhaps one of the most commonly and successfully used patterns for a serverless composition strategy that is both scalable and maintainable.
 It's just not a good fit for all use cases.

 ## Chaining

 Each function could be wired up, having one invoking the next after the end of each task execution.
-End user waiting time could be reduced by having the API responding early with a confirmation message that the request was received and is being processed.
+The end-user waiting time could be reduced by having the API responding early with a confirmation message that the request was received and is being processed.

 ![Chaining Composition](/images/knowledge-base/architecture/composition-chaining.png)